-"The notation for chroma consists of numbers beginning at 0 for neutral grays and increasing at equal intervals to a maximum of about 20, which is never really approached in soil.
+"The notation for chroma consists of numbers beginning at 0 for neutral grays, and increasing at equal intervals to a maximum of about 20, which is never really approached in soil.
 For absolute achromatic colors (pure grays, white, and black), which have zero chroma and no hue, the letter N (neutral) takes the place of a hue designation."

-"In writing the Munsell notation, the order is hue, value, chroma with a space between the hue letter and the succeeding value number, and a virgule between the two numbers for value and chroma.
+"In writing the Munsell notation, the order is hue, value, chroma with a space between the hue letter and the succeeding value number, and a diagonal between the two numbers for value and chroma.
 If expression beyond the whole numbers is desired, decimals are always used, never fractions.
-Thus the notation for a color of hue 5YR, value 5, chroma 6, is 5YR 5/6, a yellowish-red.
-The notation for a color midway between the 5YR 5/6 and 5YR 6/6 chips is 5YR 5.5/6, for one midway between 2.5YR 5/6 and 5YR 6/8, it is at 3.75YR 5.5/7.
+Thus the notation for a color of hue 5YR, value 5, chroma 6, is 5YR, 5/6, a yellowish-red.
+The notation for a color midway between the 5YR 5/6 and 5YR 6/6 chips is 5YR 5.5/6; for one midway between 2.5YR 5/6 and 5YR 6/8, it is at 3.75YR 5.5/7.
 The notation is decimal and capable of expressing any degree of refinement desired.
 Since color determinations cannot be made precisely in the field-generally no closer than half the interval between colors in the chart-expression of color should ordinarily be to the nearest color chip."

-"In using the color charts, accurate comparison is obtained by holding the soil sample directly behind the Rarely will the color of the sample be perfectly matched by any color is the chart.
+"In using the color charts, accurate comparison is obtained by holding the soil sample directly behind the apertures separating the closest matching color chips.
+Rarely will the color of the samples be perfectly matched by any color in the chart.
 The probability of having a perfect matching of the sample color is less than one in one hundred.
-It should be evident, however which colors the sample lies between, and which is the closest match.
+It should be evident, however, which colors the sample lies between, and which is the closest match.
 The principal difficulties encountered in using the Soil Color Chart are (1) in selecting the appropriate hue card, (2) in determining colors that are intermediate between the hues in the chart and (3) in distinguishing between value and chroma where chromas are strong.
 In addition, the chart does not include some extreme dark, strong (low value, high chroma) colors occasionally encountered in moist soils.
-With experience, these extreme colors lying outside the range of the chart can be estimated.
-Then too, the ability to sense color differences varies among people, even among those not regarded as color blind."
+With experience, these extreme colors lying outside the range of the chart can be estimated."